bpringe/auth-template/README.md

 # Auth Template

 This is a template for a project that uses session-based authentication.
-It's by no means perfect but can provide a good starting point for a web app with authentication and a pedestal backend.
+It can provide a good starting point for a web app with authentication and a pedestal backend.
 I figure this repo can serve as a reference for myself later, and maybe others will find it useful too.

 The database layer uses postgresql, but this can be switched out if desired.